richelbilderbeek/simplify_cpp_travis_intro/README.md

  * It takes some time to set up
  * For commercial development, a continuous integration service comes with a price

-This article will show these setups in detail:
+This article will show these minimal-but-complete setups in detail:

  * Building a C++98 Hello World program
  * Building a C++17 Hello World program